top of page

 Our Story

-Although Nebraska is known for its treeless prairies, the state also has forests, the Nebraska National Forest and the Samuel R. Mckelvie Forest.
-The Ogalalla National Grasslands is also located in Nebraska.
+Nebraska has treeless prairies, but the state has forests, namely the Nebraska National Forest and the Samuel R. Mckelvie Forest.
+Apart from that, there is also the Ogalalla National Grasslands in this state.

-The NGC is the largest volunteer organization of its type in the world.
-NGC headquarters is located in St. Louis, MO, adjacent to the St. Louis Botanical Gardens.
-NGC has 175,000 members, 5500 local clubs, 50 state clubs and the National Capital Area, 300 International Affiliates and 60 National Affiliates.
-NGC was organized May 1, 1929 and incorporated April 18, 1930.
+Established on May 1, 1929 and incorporated April 18, 1930, the NGC is a volunteer organization with the largest volunteer base of its kind operating anywhere in the world.
+With its headquarters located in St. Louis, MO, it comprises 175,000 members, 5500 local clubs, 50 state clubs as well as the National Capital Area, 300 International Affiliates and 60 National Affiliates.

 bottom of page